ryersondmp/sa11y-website/src/get-started/checks.md

 1. **Elements with duplicate ID attributes.** Duplicate ID errors are known to cause problems for assistive technologies when they are trying to interact with content.

 1. **All `<li>` list items must be placed inside `<ul>` unordered or `<ol>` ordered elements.** This structure helps screen readers announce the list and its items accurately.

+1. **SVG graphic has unknown contrast.** SVGs with multiple `<path>` elements will recieve a warning to manually review contrast.

+1. **SVG graphic has poor contrast with background.** For simple SVGs, with a single `<path>`, Sa11y is able to calculate the contrast against the background.